tracygu/tracygu.github.io/_posts/2019-08-09-getting-started.md

 ##  Run Locally

-Run the script in the root directory of the repository:
+You may want to preview the site before publishing.
+Run the script in the root directory:

 ```bash
 bash run.sh